short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.3.3 =

+🧠 The Smarter ALT Tags Update

+Release Date: August 21, 2025

+🛠️ Fixes & Improvements

+* Reliable ALT Tag Replacement: The replacer module now ensures AI-generated ALT tags are updated correctly in all scenarios.
+* Cache Purge for Visibility: Automatically clears the cache after ALT tag replacement, ensuring changes show up even when object caching is enabled.
+* AI Settings Limits: Added max values for AI context and output fields to prevent excessive input and ensure consistent results.
+* UI & Wording Tweaks: Minor text and layout improvements on the settings and bulk processing pages for a cleaner experience.

+Update now for smoother AI integration and more accurate image SEO handling! 🚀

 = 6.3.2 =